Oikos

-Oikos (οἶκος /grc/; : οἶκοι) was, in Ancient Greece, two related but distinct concepts: the family and the family's house.
+In Ancient Greece, oikos (οἶκος /grc/; []) comprised two related but distinct concepts: the family and the family's house.
 (Note: The term itself has since been applied to social units of other cultures and times; it continues in contemporary use.)
 Its meaning shifted even within texts.

 The oikos was the basic unit of society in most Greek city-states.
 For regular Attic usage within the context of families, the oikos referred to a line of descent from father to son from generation to generation.
 Alternatively, as Aristotle used it in his Politics, the term was sometimes used to refer to everybody living in a given house.
 Thus, the head of the oikos, along with his immediate family and his slaves, would all be encompassed.

 Large oikoi also had farms that were usually tended by the slaves, which were also the basic agricultural unit of the ancient Greek economy.